If you're pregnant -- or trying to get pregnant -- you may be wondering whether it's okay to drink alcohol

 - a range of physical, mental, behavioural and learning disabilities that are collectively called fetal alcohol spectrum disorder (FASD).

-Fetal Alcohol Spectrum Disorder (FASD) is a range of physical, mental, behavioural and learning disabilities that someone may experience due to their mother consuming alcohol during pregnancy.
+Fetal alcohol spectrum disorder (FASD) is a range of physical, mental, behavioural and learning disabilities that someone may experience due to fetal alcohol exposure.

-There is currently no information on the level of alcohol consumption that causes FASD, therefore avoidance of alcohol during pregnancy is recommended as a preventative measure.
+There is currently no information on the level of alcohol consumption that causes FASD, therefore avoiding alcohol during pregnancy is recommended as a preventative measure.

-It is not currently known how many people have FASD in Australia.
+It’s not known how many people have FASD in Australia.
 Experts suspect there are more cases than are reported.
 The 2016 National Drug Strategy Household Survey found one quarter (25 per cent) of women continued to drink after finding out they were pregnant.